top of page

 • Instagram

 Rebecca holds degrees in philosophy and English literature, and taught university courses in both fields for over ten years.
-She has also offered online courses and tutorials in literature and creative writing through Convivium School, Muse Writing Collective, and independently.
+Through Convivium School and Muse Writing Collective she has led online courses and tutorials in literature and creative writing.
+She is co-host of U.S. Catholic's popular Glad You Asked podcast and has appeared as a guest on the Straight White American Jesus podcast.

 Affordable tuition, student loan forgiveness are crucial for a just society